HarshitRV/Levi/README.md

     </div>
 </div>

-Levi is a Discord bot equipped with OpenAI APIs like ChatGPT to provide you with assistance right within your own server using [discord.js](https://discord.js.org/#/).
+Levi is a Discord bot equipped with OpenAI APIs like ChatGPT and Google's Gemini to provide you with assistance right within your own server.
+Powered by [discord.js](https://discord.js.org/#/).

 ## Add to Server